 What is the Trace API?

 The Trace API is one way that New Relic collects distributed tracing data.
 We have some tracing tools that report data via this API (Infinite Tracing, our open source integrations, and our Telemetry SDKs), or you can use the API directly to create your own tracing implementation.

-Reasons to use our Trace API:
+Reasons to use the Trace API:

-- You use Zipkin and want to see that data in New Relic without changing your instrumentation.
+- You use Zipkin and want to see that trace data in New Relic without changing your instrumentation.